In the guide

-In addition to the requirement to display the prescribed health information, notices should be displayed stating that no-one who is under the age of 18 can use a sunbed and that no-one under the age of 18 can enter a restricted zone.
+In addition to the requirement to display the prescribed health information, notices should be displayed stating that no one under 18 can use a sunbed and that no one under 18 can enter a restricted zone.
 This would then deter potential users and act as a reminder to members of staff.

 If there is still doubt, do not allow the person to use the sunbed and do not allow them entry to a restricted zone.